St. Lawrence species

 Females reach sexual maturity around age 11.

-This small skate has a flat, diamond-shaped, grayish-brown body.
+This small skate has a flat, diamond-shaped, greyish-brown body.
 Its belly is white with a few darker markings.
 Its tail is as long as its body, which sets it apart from other rays.
-Its snout is pointed, with two translucent areas.
+Its snout is pointed with two translucent areas.
 The smooth skate has a row of small spines along its back and 3 to 15 spines around each eye.
 Mature males have hooked spines on their pectoral fins.

-On the bottom, usually between 150 m and 550 m deep, but can reach depths of up to 1,436 m.
+On the bottom, at depths usually between 150 and 550 m; it has been observed at depths down to 1436 m.

 PREYS: